 Acknowledgements.
 We acknowledge the contribution of the Biomes of Australian Soil Environments (BASE) consortium in the generation of data used in this publication.
 The BASE project is supported by funding from Bioplatforms Australia through the Australian Government National Collaborative Research Infrastructure Strategy (NCRIS).
+We thank Shuo Li for his assistance with the spectroscopic measurements.

-The research presented was funded by Curtin University and the development of the convolutional neural networks was supported by the Pawsey Supercomputing Centre with funding from the Australian Government and the Government of Western Australia.
+Financial support.
+This research has been supported by the Research Office at Curtin University, and the development of the convolutional neural networks was supported by the Pawsey Supercomputing Centre with funding from the Australian Government and the Government of Western Australia.